I’m into riding…

 His smooth cadence, huge draft, and steady wheel make him a magnet others attach to on a group ride.
 Off-road, he rides a Trek SuperCaliber and a Cannondale FAT CAAD on the single track and a Giant TCX on gravel.

 A rider’s perspective, not an industry bias or paid mouthpiece…

-I buy, demo and return or donate the gear we test.
-When I receive kit that I don’t buy or can’t return or donate like apparel, I will make a donation for its value to a cycling non-profit organization.
-Occasionally, I’ll ask a bike shop for a product I want to test and will either return it, donate it or make a donation for its value to a cycling non-profit organization.
+I buy or demo and return or donate the gear we test.
+When we receive kit that I don’t buy or can’t return or donate, like apparel, I will make a donation for its value to a cycling non-profit organization.

 I don’t go on any company- or personally-expensed product review trips or go to industry meetings.
-You will not see any advertising for cycling products, cycling shops or anything else on this site.
-None of our content or the work that goes into creating it is sponsored, paid for, or guest or ghost-written by those at or associated with cycling companies, stores, PR firms or individuals.
+You will not see any advertising for cycling products or anything else on this site.
+None of our content or the work that goes into creating it is sponsored, paid for, or guest or ghost-written by those at or associated with cycling companies, stores, PR firms, or individuals.
 I also don’t engage in influencer marketing.

 We represent only the interests of fellow cyclists.

 I hope you’ll join me in using this site by sharing your perspective with me and other readers in the comments sections under the reviews and posts, let me know what category of cycling gear you want to see reviewed, spread the word about what we are doing here, and buy your gear through the links provided on the site.

 Doing that will help support the costs of buying gear to test, cranking out reviews, and running the site.
 Your support will increase what I can do for you, and allow us to get better at enjoying our passion for cycling together.